Leifa129/PathFinderVisualizer/src/readme.txt

 A project i started Wednesday 4th of March.
+This is the projected i built this from: https://github.com/clementmihailescu/Pathfinding-Visualizer

-This project is to showcase my ability with react and path algorithms.
+This project is to showcase my ability with javascript/ES7 and path algorithms.

 I expect to finish the project by the end of the weekend Sunday 8th of March.